Jenkins shared library: tutorial with examples

 Now you’ve created your library with custom steps, you need to tell Jenkins about it.

 You can define a shared library within a Jenkinsfile, or you can configure the library using the Jenkins web console.
-Personally, I think it’s better to add from the web console, because you then you can share the library across all of your build jobs.
+I think it’s better to add from the web console, because you then you can share the library across all of your build jobs.

 To add your shared library (I’m using my demo repository on GitHub as an example):